You are here

 Clinical onset

-Once the diagnosis has been established/confirmed (with a sufficient level of neurological decline) it may be possible to back-date onset to an extent, based on symptoms/signs, but it may be difficult to establish a point at which the decline in function reached a level sufficient to warrant diagnosis.
+Once the diagnosis has been established/confirmed (with a sufficient level of neurological decline) it may be possible to back-date onset to a minor extent, based on symptoms/signs, but it may be difficult to establish a point at which the decline in function reached a level sufficient to warrant diagnosis.
+The onset date is unlikely to be a specific trauma.